edgio-docs/edgio-docs/src/guides/v7/upgrading.md

 ### Redirects

-{{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 6 and earlier allows you to set redirects by uploading a CSV file.
+{{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 6 and earlier allows you to set redirects by uploading a CSV file within the {{ PORTAL }}.
 This capability is unsupported in version 7.
 However, you may define redirects within your routes through the `url_redirect` feature.

 ```js filename="routes.js"
 new Router()